 More than 1,600 Risperdal cases now await trial in Philadelphia.
 The sheer volume of plaintiffs serves as a powerful indictment of Johnson & Johnson—as does J&J’s internal handling of the Risperdal issue.
 Instead of punishing or firing the man responsible for Risperdal’s unlawful marketing, Alex Gorsky, Johnson & Johnson promoted him to CEO.

-Today, Mr. Gorsky is still CEO.
+Today Mr. Gorsky is still CEO.
 While victims like Austin Pledger and Nicholas Murray have to hire lawyers, go to court, and fight to win compensation for medical bills and psychological trauma, Mr. Gorsky happily takes home more than $25 million a year.
-(One can’t help but wonder how the man sleeps at night.)

-Morgan & Morgan doesn’t think that’s right.
+Our firm doesn’t think that’s right.
 We are one of the largest personal injury firms in the country, and we aim to hold Johnson & Johnson accountable for their actions.
-We are currently exploring cases against the pharmaceutical giant.
+We are currently exploring Risperdal cases against the pharmaceutical giant.

 If you or a loved one has suffered side effects after taking Risperdal, please contact us.
 Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.